 How can one ascertain whether registration subsists in respect of any Design?

 For ascertaining whether registration subsists in respect of a design, a request should be made to the Patent Office, Kolkata.
 If the serial number of the registered design is known, the request should be made on Form 6, otherwise on Form 7, together with fee of Rs.
 500/- or Rs.
 1,000/- respectively.
-Each such request should be confined to information in respect of a single design.

 Is marking of an article compulsory in the cases of article to which a registered design has been applied?